NikleshPhabiani/Notes/Book_Notes.md

   * Recurrent collapse: Alternation between prosperity and ruin (Ups and Downs).
   * Plateau: We were reach a plateau, and the future will be same as the present.
 (Stagnation can lead to extinction because of heavy competition).
   * Extinction: We will rise up and then fall so hard that we won't be able to recover.
   * Takeoff: Accelerating takeoff towards a much better future.
-The breakthrough could take a number of forms
+The breakthrough could take a number of forms.

+## Bogleheads Guide to Investing - Taylor Larimore, Mel Lindauer, Michael Lebouf

+* Rule of 72: Divide 72 by the annual return rate to know the time in which the money will be doubled.
+Eg: 9% annual return wiill double in 72 / 9 = 8 years.

+* Borrow funds when the expected payoff is higher than the cost of borrowing.